MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample6.md

   * Arbitrary material can be specified

 ### Geometry
-* [SoPathTracerMesh](https://mevislabdownloads.mevis.de/docs/current/MeVisLab/Standard/Documentation/Publish/ModuleReference/SoPathTracerMesh.html#SoPathTracerMesh) scans the input scene for triangle meshes and ray traces them.
+* [SoPathTracerMesh](https://mevislabdownloads.mevis.de/docs/current/MeVisLab/Standard/Documentation/Publish/ModuleReference/SoPathTracerMesh.html#SoPathTracerMesh) scans the input scene for triangle meshes and renders them using ray tracing.
   * Allows to render arbitrary triangle meshes
   * Scans the input scene for triangle meshes and converts them to a bounding volume hierarchy (BVH)
   * Supports different materials by adding `SoPathTracerMaterials`